taylorplumer/classifiers-dash/README.md

 ### Instructions:
 1. Input your data in the Data/Input directory with the target variable as the first column followed by the feature columns.
-2. Run the following commands in the project's root directory to set up the data and model.
+2. Run the following commands in the project's root directory to set up the data and images.

-    - To create the yellowbrick classificaiton visualizer images and sklearn classificationreport output dictionaries (containing precision, recall, and f1 scores) for each sklearn model.
-Please note that input data filepath is needed as an arguement i.e. credit.csv is used in example below.
+    - To create the yellowbrick classificaiton visualizer images and model scores output file named report_df.csv.
+Note that an input data filepath is needed as an arguement i.e. credit.csv

         `python process_data.py credit.csv`

-3. Run the following command to run the Dash Plotly web app.
+3. To run the Dash Plotly web app.

         `python app.py`

 4. Go to http://127.0.0.1:8050/